OpenEx-Platform/docs/docs/usage/collector-caldera.md

 ## Behavior

-Each interval, a job retrieves the deployed agents on Caldera and populates the OpenEx database by creating Assets.
+Each interval, a job retrieves the deployed agents on Caldera and populates the OpenBAS database by creating Assets.

 Deduplication is done thanks to the caldera `paw` property :

-- if there is no asset on OpenEx based on this `paw`, a new asset is created
+- if there is no asset on OpenBAS based on this `paw`, a new asset is created
-- if there is an asset on OpenEx based on this `paw` and the source of creation is only Caldera, this asset is updated
+- if there is an asset on OpenBAS based on this `paw` and the source of creation is only Caldera, this asset is updated

-There is no automatic deletion of OpenEx assets if Caldera agents no longer exist.
+There is no automatic deletion of OpenBAS assets if Caldera agents no longer exist.

 #### Mapping